fluthjs/fluth-doc/docs/en/guide/boundary.md

 // 3
 ```

-Design rationale: fluth mainly targets reactive programming in frontend logic.
-If every node were asynchronous, it would trigger frequent re-renders.
+Design rationale: fluth's main use case is reactive programming in frontend logic.
+If every data processing node were asynchronous, it would trigger frequent page re-renders.

-## Async Race
+## Race Conditions with Async

-Because fluth supports chained subscriptions and subscription nodes may be asynchronous, their completion time is uncertain.
+Because fluth supports chained subscriptions and subscription nodes may be asynchronous, the return time of asynchronous nodes is uncertain.

-If an asynchronous node has not finished yet and the stream pushes new data, the previous async result will neither be set as the node value nor passed downstream.
-The new data will start a new async operation instead.
+When an asynchronous node has not finished executing and the stream pushes new data, the data returned by the original asynchronous node will neither be set as the node's value nor passed to downstream nodes.
+Instead, the new data will be used to restart the asynchronous operation.

+As shown in the diagram, when the stream pushes new data, the data returned by the original asynchronous node is directly discarded, and the new data is used to restart the asynchronous operation:

 <div style="display: flex; justify-content: center">
   <img src="/raceCase.drawio.svg" alt="image" >